At This Time ...

 Let's Encourage the Kids too:

-For those in grades 6 - 8, participate in the Junior Youth Raffle (see below)
+For those in grades 6 - 8, join a Zoom meeting with friends and participate in the Junior Youth Raffle (see below)

 For those in high school, connect with your youth group friends via Zoom